 Make the most of your day

 With so many great photo opportunities at Disneyland Paris, it becomes easy to get carried away with taking photos.
-However, I would recommend that everyone puts their camera away from time to time.
-It’s a wonderful place to visit with family and friends and is worth experiencing with your own eyes.
+However, I would recommend budding photographers remember to put their camera away from time to time.
+Disneyland Paris is a wonderful place to visit with family and friends and it is worth experiencing the rides and attractions with your own eyes.
 I hope you have a wonderful visit!

 Disneyland Paris facts